The Spiritual Man

 to the spirit.
 Whether “spirit” refers to the Spirit of God or

-something else must be determined from the literary context.
-In the case
+something else must be determined from literary context.
+In the case of 1

 The “spiritual” man has “received the

-Spirit of God.”
-Our problem stems from how we understand the term,
+Our problem stems from how we understand the term

 understanding.

-When Paul complained, “I could not speak to
+When Paul complains, “I could not speak to you

-you as to spiritual ones, but as to carnal ones,” the adjective was
+as to spiritual ones, but as to carnal ones,” the adjective is in

-in the plural number and masculine gender.
-He was referring to “spiritual
+the plural number and masculine gender.
+He is referring to “spiritual men”

-men” or persons.
-If we rendered the Greek adjective ‘pneumatikos’
+or persons.
+If we rendered the Greek adjective ‘pneumatikos’ as “Spirit

-as “Spirit people” we could begin to grasp Paul’s intended sense.
+people” we would come closer to Paul’s intended sense.

 SPIRITUAL vs NATURAL